 See the Current Isilon Software Releases document for more details on the following firmware releases:

 Node Firmware Package NEW!

-Note: Only update firmware with 10.3.0 if your cluster contains Generation 5 or Generation 6 hardware.
+Note: Only update firmware to 10.3.2 if your cluster contains Generation 5 or Generation 6 hardware.
 If your cluster doesn't contain Generation 5 or Generation 6 hardware, update your firmware with the 9.3.5 Node Firmware Package.